 The children’s allergy service at London-based Queen Elizabeth Hospital (QEH) became the backdrop to develop the AlliApp app, in order to create an integrated care pathway across primary and secondary care.

-Shortlisted for an NHS Innovation Challenge prize, AlliApp worked together with Dr Jimmy Abraham, senior NHS paediatric allergist with the Lewisham and Greenwich NHS Trust.
-Dr Abraham said:
+Shortlisted for an NHS Innovation Challenge prize, AlliApp worked together with Dr Abraham.
+He said:

 ‘We needed the patient to be involved using technology to track adverse clinical events in real time and to convey this message accurately and quickly to the right professional at the right time’.